StijnSlebos/plensetechdoc-sensoredgecode/docs/data_structure.md

 ## 🧪 Validation Rules

-- `peak_amplitude` should be < 1.0
+- `max_amp` should be < 1.0
-- `tof_us` must be positive and realistic (< 2000 μs)
+- `successful_reps` must be positive and match expected repetitions
-- FFT bins must be non-zero
-- NaNs in `.npy` files indicate pipeline failure
+- `sum_of_squares` should be reasonable for the signal type
+- All JSON files must have valid `created_at` timestamps
+- Sensor IDs must follow the format `#XXXXX`

 ---

 ## 🧵 Metadata Linkage

-Each summary JSON embeds:
+Each JSON file embeds:
-- Sensor ID
+- Sensor ID and timestamp
-- Timestamp
-- Command type
+- Measurement type and parameters
-- Environmental context
+- Environmental context (if available)
+- System health metrics (if available)

-These align with deployment metadata and can be batch-aggregated.
+These align with session metadata and can be batch-aggregated.

 ---